 B. HOW DOES SHORT SELLING REWARD INVESTORS?

 Short selling strategies are investment strategies based on an expected fall in the price of the asset.
-If the price at the outset of price increases, the investor makes a loss which, theoretically, is transaction, if the investor does not hold the asset in question, the investor must buy it in order to be able to deliver it to the the price of the asset sold - at the settlement date of the the transaction is greater than the price at the settlement date of the transaction, the investor makes a profit.
-However, if the
+If the price at the outset of the transaction is greater than the price at the settlement date of the transaction, the investor makes a profit.
+However, if the price increases, the investor makes a loss which, theoretically, is unlimited.